Table of contents

 If labor cost is expensive in your country or you just like doing things yourself, I can definitely recommend this approach.
 In case you mess the connector up and don’t want to fix it yourself, you can always call an electrician!

-Stay tuned for the next part, where I upgrade the 1G link to a 10G link!
+Also check out the next blog post, Home network 10 Gbit/s upgrade, where I upgrade the 1G link to a 10G link!